bol-edu/caravel-soc_fpga-lab/README.md

 * Lab1: AXI master read/write BRAM
 * Lab2: spiflash protocol design and validation
 * Lab1+2: integrate Lab1 and Lab2
-* Lab3: Axiliteaccess GPIO pins
+* Lab3: Axilite access GPIO pins

 Note: None of the design sources are verified.
 You have to verify it by yourself.